Floorp-Projects/Floorp/browser/components/urlbar/docs/firefox-suggest-telemetry.rst

 :maxCount:
   The maximum number of impressions allowed in the cap's interval period.
 :startDate:
-  The timestamp at which the cap's interval period started, in number of seconds since Unix epoch.
+  The timestamp at which the cap's interval period started, in number of milliseconds since Unix epoch.
 :type:
   The type of cap, one of: "sponsored", "nonsponsored"